Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Getting there: A five-minute walk from the cruise terminal.
 You cannot miss it.

-Insider tip: Skip the restaurants nearest the terminal -- they are the most crowded.
+Local tip: Skip the restaurants nearest the terminal — they are the most crowded.
 Walk east past the courthouse to find local spots with better food and half the wait.

 Mullet Bay Beach